ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 # Endpoints

 Authentication is out of scope for this document.
-Implementations MAY authenticate clients, for example authorization or preventing denial of service attacks.
+Implementations MAY authenticate clients, for example for the purposes of authorization or preventing denial of service attacks.
 If Authentication is not implemented, rate limiting or other denial of service mitigation MUST be implemented.

 All messages are sent as HTTP GET or POST requests.